-The sentences that can be read in Janine Schranz's And it is there, halfway through the interior, that the woman appears in the screen, 2021, are taken from a text by architectural theorist Beatriz Colomina on the politics of the gaze in Adolf Loos and Le Corbusier.
+The sentences that can be read in Janine Schranz's "And it is there, halfway through the interior, that the woman appears in the screen", are taken from a text by architectural theorist Beatriz Colomina on the politics of the gaze in Adolf Loos and Le Corbusier.
 The passage Schranz selected is about the film L'Architecture d'aujourd'hui (1929, directed by Pierre Chenal with Le Corbusier).
 In it, Colomina describes how the camera follows a woman moving through Le Corbusier's Villa Savoye.
 Her body is always seen fragmented, from behind - framed not only by the frame of the camera, but also by the architecture of the house itself.
-Her line of vision is turned toward the interior of the house, while the gaze of the male subject dominates her, in a similar fashion to the way the cinematic-photographic gaze of the modern architect controls and domesticates the surrounding landscape through the horizontal windows of his house.
+Schranz does not simply extract a continuous passage from the textual fabric.
+She cuts out individual parts, isolates them from one another, and photographs them individually on specially coated glass plates.
+By framing the works, an additional boundary is drawn in, which has an effect both outwardly and inwardly.